ZeroIntensity/pyawaitable/docs/overview.md

     assert(awaitable_abi != NULL);
     ```

 Note that the ABI is initialized *per file*, so you need to call `awaitable_init` at least once per file.
+If you call `awaitable_init` after the ABI is initialized, it does nothing.

-For example, this can be done in a module initialization function:
+For example, the ABI can be initialized in a `PyInit_*` function:

 ```c
 PyMODINIT_FUNC PyInit_yourextension() {